casper-network/casper-node/EVM.md

   creating or funding the corresponding EVM-native purse identity.
 - [EIP-7702][eip-7702] type `0x04` set-code transactions, with authorization
   lists passed through to `revm` for Prague execution.
-- [EIP-4788][eip-4788] beacon roots predeploy and pre-block system-call update.
+- [EIP-4788][eip-4788] beacon roots predeploy, native pre-block state update, and native direct-call lookup.
 Casper stores the parent Casper block hash as the root value.
+- [EIP-2935][eip-2935] block-hash history predeploy and native direct-call lookup backed by indexed Casper block headers.

 Implemented in the sidecar workspace for validation: